 The National reports that attempted suicide, prohibited by Islamic law, has also been decriminalized.

-In order to "better protect women's rights", the government has also decided to get rid of the laws that defend "honor crimes".
-A widely criticized tribal custom in which a male relative can evade trial for assaulting a woman seen to have "dishonored" a family.
+In order to "better protect the rights of women", the government has also decided to get rid of the laws that defend "honor crimes".
+A widely criticized tribal custom in which a male relative can evade trial for assaulting a woman after she has "dishonored" a family.

 The punishment for a crime committed to eradicate a woman's "shame", for promiscuity or disobedience to religious and cultural restrictions, it will now be the same for any other type of aggression.